-Continuing the firm’s long tradition of activity before the Public Utility Commission of Texas (PUC), Carl represents electric cooperatives, municipal utilities, landowners, and business interests before the PUC.
+Carl represents electric cooperatives, municipal utilities, landowners, and business interests before the PUC.
 He has assisted clients in matters involving applications for Certificates of Convenience and Necessity (CCN), service area exceptions, service area disputes, and permission to implement new wholesale transmission rates.
-Carl has served as both lead and co-counsel in numerous contested case hearings, including matters involving transmission line cases and the state's Competitive Renewable Energy Zone (CREZ) transmission-line projects.
-He also assists the firm's electric cooperative clients on a variety of matters ranging from regulatory compliance, corporate governance, privacy and data security, employment matters, and business transactions.
+Carl has served as lead counsel in numerous contested case hearings, including matters involving transmission lines, rate changes, and load transfers.
+He also assists the firm's electric cooperative clients on a variety of matters ranging from legislation, regulatory compliance, corporate governance, pole attachments, rural broadband, privacy and data security, employment matters and business transactions.

 Carl has substantial experience representing landowners, businesses, and governmental entities in water permitting matters, water rights disputes, lease and sale transactions, and inverse condemnation proceedings.
 He has assisted clients in permitting disputes involving the Texas Commission on Environmental Quality, the Edwards Aquifer Authority, and numerous groundwater conservation districts across Texas at the administrative, trial, and appellate levels.
-Carl is a frequent speaker on water law topics and has participated in briefing the Supreme Court of Texas on cutting edge Texas water law issues, including matters relating to property rights, the authority of groundwater conservation districts, and the controversial intersection of water and oil and gas.
+Carl has been involved in cutting edge Texas water law issues, including matters relating to property rights, the authority of groundwater conservation districts, and the controversial intersection of water and oil and gas.

 As legal counsel to an association of regulated consumer lenders, Carl has broad knowledge of federal and state regulations governing consumer lending.
 His experience includes compliance with industry-related laws, privacy and data security regulations, and consumer protection regulations, such as the Gramm-Leach-Bliley Act, Dodd-Frank Act, Fair Credit Reporting Act, Red Flag Identity Theft Prevention rules, Risk-Based Pricing rules and various other regulations implemented by the Consumer Financial Protection Bureau, Texas Office of Consumer Credit Commissioner and Texas Finance Commission.
 Carl has also represented clients in rulemaking proceedings and has litigation experience dealing with fair debt collection and privacy matters.

-Carl serves as regulatory and litigation counsel on a variety of healthcare matters.
-He represents both providers and insurers in rulemaking, licensure and compliance-related issues.
-He has assisted clients before numerous state boards and agencies, including the Texas Department of Insurance, Texas Health and Human Services Commission, Office of the Attorney General, Office of Inspector General, Texas State Board of Dental Examiners and Texas Medical Board.
-Carl also assists clients in developing compliance and audit programs and breach notification matters involving the Health Insurance Portability and Accountability Act (HIPAA), the HITECH Act, Section 5 of the Federal Trade Commission Act, the Texas Medical Records Privacy Act, and the Texas Identity Theft Enforcement and Protection Act.
+Carl serves as regulatory counsel on a variety of healthcare matters.
+He represents clients at the Texas Legislature and before state agencies in rulemaking, licensure and compliance-related issues.
+He has assisted clients before numerous state boards and agencies, including the Texas Department of Insurance, Texas Health and Human Services Commission, Office of the Attorney General, Office of Inspector General, and Texas State Board of Dental Examiners.